 " What lies behind us and what lies before us are tiny matters compared to what lies within us" Oliver Wendell Holmes

 Our 3 School Wide Goals Are:

-- To increase the number of children wearing the correct uniform from 95% to 97% by 29th June 2017.
+- To increase the amount of children attending an after school club from 197 to 300 by June 2019.

 Here you will find out information about Fair Isle's journey towards becoming a Leader In Me Lighthouse School.

 Fair Isle Primary is the first primary school in Scotland to take on an exciting new programme called the “Leader in Me”, based on “Stephen Covey’s 7 Habits of Highly Effective People”.
 This is a personal leadership programme which helps the children learn personal and practical skills to enable them to make better life choices.